robotology/superquadric-grasp-demo/README.md

 - `lift_object`: available values: `on` (default) / `off`.
 If you want the robot to test if the pose is good enough for lifting the object.
 - `grasp`: available values: `on`  (default) / `off`.
 If you want the robot to perform the grasp by using tactile feedback.
 If `off` is selected, the robot just reaches the desired pose, without closing the hand.
 - `visual_servoing`: available values: `on` / `off` (default).
 If you want to reach for the pose by using a markerless visual servoing algorithm and an accurate hand pose estimation (more information are available [here](https://github.com/robotology/visual-tracking-control)).
 (Currently, visual servoing is available only for the right hand).
+In the [`superquadric-grasp`](https://github.com/robotology/superquadric-grasp/tree/master/tutorial#fine-pose-reaching-with-visual-servoing) repository we provide more information on how the visual-servoing approach is used for a fine reaching for the final pose.
 - `which_hand`: available values: `right`, `left`, or `both` (default).
 This variable represents the hand for which the grasping pose is computed.
 In case `both` is selected, the pose is computed for each hand and the best hand for grasping the object is automatically selected.
 If only one hand is chosen for the grasping pose computation, it will be consequently select also for grasping the object.